Is SEO Dead? What business owners need to know about Google's new AI Overview

 - The content isn’t optimised for AI

-- And the traffic?
-It doesn’t convert
+- Tthe traffic doesn’t convert

 Are Google Business Profiles Still Relevant?